Dineshs91/soft-delete-options-in-django/README.md

 ```

 Any model which needs safe delete can inherit this base model.
 This works well only when an individual
-object is deleted.
+object has to be deleted.
 But would fail, when delete is issued on a queryset.

-So we add a custom queryset.
+So we add a custom queryset `ParanoidQuerySet`.

 ```
 class ParanoidQuerySet(QuerySet):